zentrope/sw-tools/readme.md

 # sw-tools

 Small project for writing tiny command line tools in Swift.
+This repo is also a handy way of remembering how to do CLI related techniques, such as parsing CLI arguments, or working with files and directories.

+## Tools

-- **uuid** --- UUID generator.
+- **uuid**: UUID generator.

 ## License